gchq/stroom-docs/HOWTOs/Install/InstallApplicationHowTo.md

 ## Assumptions
 - the user has reasonable RHEL/Centos System administration skills
 - installation is on a fully patched minimal Centos 7.3 instance.
+- the Stroom `stroom` database has been created and resides on the host `stroomdb0.strmdev00.org` listening on port 3307.
+- the Stroom `stroom` database user is `stroomuser` with a password of `Stroompassword1@`.
-- the Stroom database has been created and resides on the host `stroomdb0.strmdev00.org`
+- the Stroom `statistics` database has been created and resides on the host `stroomdb0.strmdev00.org` listening on port 3308.
+- the Stroom `statistics` database user is `stroomuser` with a password of `Stroompassword2@`.
 - the application user `stroomuser` has been created
 - the user is or has deployed the two node Stroom cluster described [here](InstallHowTo.md#storage-scenario "HOWTO Storage Scenario")
 - the user has set up the Stroom processing user as described [here](InstallProcessingUserSetupHowTo.md "Processing User Setup")